Vehicle Body

 Horizontal distance from CG to front axle —

-Distance from centre of mass to front axle
+distance from the center of mass to the front axle

 Details

-Horizontal distance, , from the centre of mass to the front wheel axle of the vehicle.
+Horizontal distance, , from the center of mass to the axis of the front wheel of the vehicle.

 |